-The tour is 15 days in duration including international flights.
-Please note due to flight schedules passengers may arrive/depart on Day 2.
+The tour is 16 days in duration including international flights.
+Please note depending on flight schedules some passengers may arrive/depart on day 2.

-Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Travellers booked on 'Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.

-Join the tour on Day 2 in Shanghai and end the tour on Day 14 in Beijing.
+Join the tour on Day 1 in Beijing and end the tour on Day 15 in Shanghai.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.